Matplotlib cmap with its Implementation in Python

 Explanation:

 Sequential cmaps() change in lightness and often saturation of color incrementally, often using a single hue.
 They are used for representing information that has order.
 Perpetual Uniform colormaps represent monotonically increasing lightness.
-And Sequential colormaps represents a change in a hue like ‘YlOrBr’ changes the shad of hue from Yellow to Orange to Brown.
+And Sequential colormaps represent a change in a hue like ‘YlOrBr’ changes the shad of hue from Yellow to Orange to Brown.
 However, Perpetually Uniform colormaps are better than over sequential colormaps.
-Researchers have found that the human brain perceives changes in the lightness parameter as changes in the data visualization much better than changes in hue.
+Researchers have found that the human brain perceives changes in the lightness parameter as changes in data visualization much better than changes in hue.

 Diverging Matplotlib cmap()